-Decision tree [7] ensembles are frequently used in data mining and machine learning applications.
-Boosting [3], Bagging[1], Stacking [9], and random forests [2] are some of the well-known ensemble-learning techniques.
-Many of these techniques often produce large ensembles that combine the outputs of many trees for producing the overall output.
+Decision tree [8] ensembles are frequently used in data mining and machine learning applications.
+Boosting [4, 3], Bagging[1], Stacking [10], and random forests [2] are some of the well-known ensemble-learning techniques.
+Many of these techniques often produce large ensembles that combine the outputs of a large number of trees for producing the overall output.
 Large ensembles pose several problems to a data miner.
 They are difficult to understand and the overall functional structure of the ensemble is not very "actionable" since it is difficult to manually combine the physical meaning of different trees in order to produce a simplified set of rules that can be used in practice.
-Moreover, in many time-critical applications such as monitoring data streams [8], particularly for resource constrained environments [4], maintaining a large ensemble is computationally challenging.
+Moreover, in many time-critical applications such as monitoring data streams [9], particularly for resource constrained environments [5], maintaining a large ensemble and using it for continuous monitoring are computationally challenging.
 So it will be useful if we can develop a technique to construct a redundancy free meaningful compact representation of large ensembles.
 This paper offers a technique to do that.

 This paper presents a technique to construct redundancyfree decision trees-ensembles by constructing orthogonal decision trees.
 The technique first constructs an algebraic representation of trees using multi-variate discrete Fourier bases.
 The new representation is then used for eigenanalysis of the covariance matrix generated by the decision trees in Fourier representation.
-The proposed approach converts the corresponding principal components to decision trees using a technique reported elsewhere [4].
+The proposed approach converts the corresponding principal components to decision trees using a technique reported elsewhere [5].
 These trees are functionally orthogonal to each other and they span the underlying function space.
 These orthogonal trees are in turn used for accurate (in many cases with improved accuracy) and redundancy-free (in the sense of orthogonal basis set) compact representation of large ensembles.